blackbaud/uat-kit/content/walkthroughs/201/custom-fields/index.md

 ![TODO](/assets/img/CustomFields/2ndPassingTest.PNG)

-<p class="alert alert-info">There are many ways to use the UAT SDK (Blueshirt) API in order to achieve the same result.
+<p class="alert alert-info">There are many ways to use the UAT SDK (Project Blue) API in order to achieve the same result.
 Above are two potential implementations to handle a dialog with a custom field, but these are not the only approaches.
 The methods and their underlying logic are totally defined by the user.
 You are free to create whatever helper methods you see fit.
 Look into the API documentation and see if you can come up with a different solution.</p>

 ## Overloading An Implementation